 When Wall left the Oxford Hotel in 1953 to take over the Hotel Mainsbridge, Liverpool, the licensing police congratulated him on his well-conducted pub, which, they said was an example to all other licensees.

 “We are sorry to lose him as a licensee,” the licensing inspector said.

 Wall’s new Liverpool pub also had a reputation as being the haunt of tough, heavy drinking customers.
 However, the publican soon pulled his new pub into line.

 Wall was quoted as once saying that blindness gave him a psychological advantage in hotel brawls.

 “When it’s ‘on’ I’m the first over the bar.
 I never give ’em a chance to get stuck into each other,” he said.

-While host at Liverpool, he reportedly had a Braille safe manufactured in London during 1954.
-Wall retired as a publican in 1954 at the age of 49.
-He reportedly went into business with his son as a “hotel efficiency expert”.
+Wall retired as a publican in 1954 at the age of 49 and went into business with his son as a “hotel efficiency expert”.

 Can you help us with further information on John Wall, including his year of death, and wife’s name?
 Scroll down to the comment section for your input.

 Subscribe to the latest Time Gents stories

 If you would like to support my work, you can leave a small ‘bar tip’ here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.